Skip to content

 The Flagship 1960s – 1980s

-Later as a dinner theater in 1968, there was a launch of a “go-go” bar called “The Cheeta Club” also known as Cheeta’s Go-Go Lounge”.
+Later, as a dinner theater in 1968, there was a launch of a “go-go” bar called “The Cheeta Club,” also known as Cheeta’s Go-Go Lounge”.
 But it seemed that entertainment on the Route 22 strip was doomed.
-Strip Club, Night Club,dinner club, or whatever….. all quickly failed.
+Strip Clubs, Nightclubs, dinner clubs, or whatever… all quickly failed.

-After being a dinner theater, the Flagship underwent several transformations over the years, including being torn down and the 3rd edition of “The Flagship” was rebuilt in 1986 by Brick Church Appliances.
+After serving as a dinner theater, the Flagship underwent several transformations over the years, including being torn down.
+The 3rd edition of “The Flagship” was rebuilt in 1986 by Brick Church Appliances.
 The ship’s size grew to approximately 250 feet long and 127 feet at its widest.
-It has served various purposes, including housing appliance stores like Brick Church, Sloan Furniture, Nobody Beats the Wiz, and currently, it serves the retail community as one of the largest P.C.
+It has served various purposes, including housing appliance stores like Brick Church, Sloan Furniture, and Nobody Beats the Wiz.
+Currently, it serves the retail community as one of the largest P.C.
 Richard & Son Appliance and Electronics stores.

 The Route 22 Flagship Online Scrapbook